The page covers:

 of S. Maria ai Monti.
 He was brought to a nearby house where

 he passed away that same day.
-Later on the room where he died was transformed into a small chapel (more on St. Benedict Joseph Labre - external link - it opens in another window).
+Later on the room where he died was turned into a small chapel (more on St. Benedict Joseph Labre - external link - it opens in another window).

 (left) Detail of a house in Piazza alli Monti; (right) detail of Casa Stefanoni

-The neighbourhood retains many XVIIIth century houses which are embellished by an elaborate stucco decoration; in general they were split into apartments (you may wish to see a page covering this type of buildings.
+The neighbourhood retains many XVIIIth century houses which are embellished by an elaborate stucco decoration; in general they were split into apartments (you may wish to see a page covering this type of buildings).

 (left) Series of inscriptions/reliefs in Piazza della Suburra; (centre) upper part of the inscriptions; (right) coat of arms of the Copo family

-According to tradition Vannozza Cattanei, the mistress of Pope Alexander VI Borgia, lived in a house called Casa dei Borgia between Piazza alli Monti and S. Pietro in Vincoli; a small church at the foot of the steps leading to that house was restored by Stefano Copo, a delegate of the pope; it was called S. Salvatore ad tres images (at the three images because of three portraits of the Saviour above its entrance) and it was also known as S. Francesco di Paola (Vasi shows it with this name in his Map of Rome).
-The church was pulled down in 1884, but the inscriptions celebrating the restoration by Copo were walled in a modern building.
-They contain also a reference to Subura, the ancient and rather infamous name of the neighbourhood.
-The image used as background for this page shows an erased coat of arms of Stefano Copo with the words OB MAIESTATEM (in front of majesty) which according to a 1744 guide by Francesco de' Ficoroni was a reference to the nearby home of Julius Caesar.
+According to tradition Vannozza Cattanei, the mistress of Pope Alexander VI Borgia, lived in a building known as Case dei Borgia between Piazza alli Monti and S. Pietro in Vincoli; a small church at the foot of the steps leading to her house was restored by Stefano Copo, a delegate of the Pope; it was called S. Salvatore ad tres images (at the three images because of three portraits of the Saviour above its entrance).